 Virginia has a better opportunity to compete in the outdoor grow market for producing items with tetrahydrocannabinol (THC) that will be smoked or incorporated into "gummies."
 Marijuana plants are affected by the combination of soil, slope, aspect, elevation, and climate, just as grapes for wines are shaped by the terroir in which they grow.

 plants from outdoor grow operations are affected more by local soil and climate than plants from indoor grow houses

 Source: State of Colorado, Energy Use in the Colorado Cannabis Industry (p.25)

 There may be a niche market for marijuana affected by specific geographic factors.
-Indoor grow operations are affected by location, especially mixed grow houses that open windows and allow local microorganisms to circulate in the air, but site-specific factors will have the greatest impact on outdoor marijuana farms.
+Indoor grow operations are affected by location, especially mixed grow houses that open windows and allow local microorganisms to circulate in the air, but site-specific "terroir" factors will have the greatest impact on outdoor marijuana farms.

 Tourists might be enticed to visit places where Virginia-grown products are grown and processed, comparable to wineries.
 "Cannacultural areas" could be defined, comparable to the viticultural areas created for marketing Virginia wines.
 If the cannabis equivalent of wine snobs is large enough, Virginia farmers could develop outdoor grow operations and retail outlets despite the competition from outside the state.

 Creating what could become a $1.8 billion industry created new economic opportunities.
 In other states, the business owners in the marijuana industry were 80% white, so Virginia legislators explored how to provide capital or incentives to expand diversity together with legalization.
 Elected officials also considered the impacts of expunging previous convictions for simple possession, since blacks had 350% greater risk to be convicted that whites.